 - Provide warm and extra bedding to your dog, place your dog bed inside the house, away from cold winds and uncarpeted floor.

 - Dogs are attracted towards heat during cold weather, keep an eye on your dog and do not let them get too close to the fireplace or heater.

 - Make sure that the water they drink is not too cold; it might affect their health.

 - Canine clothing is a good idea for the small dogs or dog with short hair to keep them warm.

 - The sensitive parts of the dog body are ears, nose, and paws; special care should be given to these areas.
 You can also use dog socks to keep their paws warm.
 You may have to train your puppy from an early age or else they won’t wear them.

 - A hot water bottle can be tucked under the dog’s blanket to keep them warm during the night.

-- Grooming of dog is necessary, give your dog a bath with warm water and dry them immediately.
-This will reduce the risk of fleas, germs and mess that happens especially during winters.
+- Grooming of the dog is necessary, give your dog a bath with warm water and dry them immediately.
+This will reduce the risk of fleas, germs, and mess that happens especially during winters.

 We hope these tips are going to help you take care of your pet dog this winter season.
 Have an amazing winter with your pooch!